StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

 {% hint style=“info” %}

-This page describes the **Splunk topology V1 integration with the StackState API-Integration Agent.**
+This page describes the **Splunk topology V1 integration with StackState Agent V1.**

 If you are already running StackState Agent V2, see the instructions on how to: